 After a brief but ultimately inconsequential conversation, Vanitas decides to attack Aqua for seemingly no reason.
 He actually does have a motive, as I’ll discuss later on, but it sure seems to be happening more because he has an attitude problem than out of any genuine villainous schemes, you know?
 In response, after three worlds of formality and politeness, only occasionally making out-of-nowhere distrustful arguments with her brothers, Aqua suddenly bares her teeth and snaps, “Guess again!” when Vanitas threatens her.
 Whoa, a genuine temper, genuine emotion?
 Where did this come from?
 And can it stay?
 Oh, who am I kidding, after Xion we all know that—wait, are you serious?
 It can and will stay?!
 I-I don’t even know what to say!
 I may be crying.

 Aqua’s fight against Vanitas is essentially the same as the one Ven just completed in the Badlands/Keyblade Graveyard, which is remarkable because Ven got to do that with Mickey’s help and all Aqua gets is another world’s worth of experience, which isn’t equivalent at all!
-Thankfully, Aqua can still use Sleep and Zero Gravity to trump Vanitas like a cheater if she needs to but she hardly has to.
+Thankfully, Aqua can still use Sleep and Zero Gravity to trump Vanitas like a cheater if you need her to, but she hardly has to.
 In fact, when I first did this fight as Aqua, it was when I finally started to come to grasps with her strengths, and had a nearly perfect battle that I’m sad to say I’ve never duplicated since.
 Still, it gave me some insight into Aqua’s controls that let me see why other players would favour her.
 You know: players who, unlike me, aren’t garbage at the game.